MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/model-inference.md

 You can [decide and configure which models are available for inference](how-to/create-model-deployments.md) in the created resource.
 When a given model is configured, you can then generate predictions from it by indicating its model name or deployment name on your requests.
 No further changes are required in your code to use it.

-To learn how to add models to the AI Services resource and use them read [Add and configure models to Azure AI Models in Azure AI Services](how-to/create-model-deployments.md).
+To learn how to add models to the Azure AI model inference resource and use them read [Add and configure models to Azure AI Models in Azure AI model inference](how-to/create-model-deployments.md).

 ## Pricing